donblink/webucator/math/math.md

 Write a program from scratch, the program should prompt the user to input the information required:
    - The number of people
    - The number of slice each person will eat
-   - he number of slice in each pizza
+   - The number of slice in each pizza

-Using that information your program must calculate how manay pizzas are needed to feed everyone.
+Using that information your program must calculate how many pizzas are needed to feed everyone.